How to Hire Your First Employee | Hiring Guide

 Interview promising applicants

-During the interview process, ask questions that will reveal if your candidate’s vision aligns with yours, as well as broader questions to learn how they respond in difficult situations, what motivates them and if they have the ability to drive business value.
+During the interview process, ask questions that will reveal if your candidate’s vision aligns with yours, as well as broader questions to learn how they respond in difficult situations, what motivates them and if they can drive business value.
+Include questions specific to the employee’s role to ensure alignment with job expectations and responsibilities.
 Look for the following qualities and attitudes in your candidate’s answers:

 Check your candidate’s references

-Calling your top candidates’ references will give you an opportunity to assess their honesty, collaboration skills and ability to do the job.
-Beyond resumes and interviews, speaking with someone who has worked directly with your candidates will provide you with insights into whether or not they are the right fit for your company.
+Calling your top candidates’ referees will give you an opportunity to assess their honesty, collaboration skills and ability to do the job.
+Beyond resumes and interviews, speaking with someone who has worked directly with your candidates will provide you with insights into whether they are the right fit for your company.

 Bring your ideal candidate onboard